 'Maybe when you're older, I'll come find you again, Harry.'
 A small smile curved Fleur's rose-pink lips.
 'I enjoy our times together a lot; it's nice to be appreciated.
 I'd like to think that the boy I do eventually end up with would appreciate me in the same way.'

 Harry's heart leapt into his mouth.
 That boy won't be you.
 You're too young.

-Fleur cocked her head; a lock of her hair slipped from under her bonnet and dangled over her eyes.
+Fleur cocked her head, a lock of her hair slipping from under her bonnet and dangling over her eyes.
 'That seems fair.'
 A little smile played across her lips and she shot him a wink.
 'A deal, then.
 In ten years, if nothing's changed for either of us, I will come find you.'

 Harry's heart lurched.
 'Deal,' he whispered.